thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/ftp.md

 ![image](/images/gateway/get-set-connector-rpc/ftp-get-set-rpc-2.png)
 {: refdef}

 Also, let's check the value of the room light level after setting it using the GET method.
-For this purpose, simply run the GET rpc method, that was described above:
+To do this, simply run the GET RPC method, described above:

 ```bash
 get filePath=./light_level.txt;